nircaf/fb_craw/readme.md

 Create a cred.yaml file with your facebook credentials.
 This file will remail locally and the credentials will not be uploaded.

-EMAIL: "Your email here"
+EMAIL: "Your email here" \n
-PASSWORD: "Your password here"
+PASSWORD: "Your password here" \n
-URL: "Facebook group url link here"
+URL: "Facebook group url link here" \n